 But what struck me most about Levon’s Divine Underground was its size.
 While I’d seen some photographs before my visit, they didn’t prepare me for the sheer scope and magnitude of the project.

-All in all, there are six main rooms, but with numerous hallways and staircases connecting them all together.
+All in all, there are six main rooms, but with numerous hallways and staircases connecting them all.
 In total, Levon’s Divine Underground takes up over 300 square meters, with the deepest part of the cavern descending 21 meters, or 70 feet below the ground!

 And later, when I visited the small museum upstairs, I learned that Levon carved everything out with nothing more than simple hand tools.
-Supposedly, he outright refused to use anything more powerful.
+He outright refused to use anything more powerful.

 The cave is so big that it’s easy to get lost.
 Thankfully, there are numerous arrows placed above the passageways to help unacquainted visitors make their way through the labyrinth.